argoproj-labs/argocd-autopilot/docs/Getting-Started.md

 #### Using a Specific git Provider
 You can add the `--provider` flag to the `repo bootstrap` command, to enforce using a specific provider when creating a new repository.
 If the value is not supplied, the code will attempt to infer it from the clone URL.
-Autopilot currently support github, gitlab and gitea as SCM providers.
+Autopilot currently support github, gitlab, azure devops, and gitea as SCM providers.

 All the following commands will use the variables you supplied in order to manage your GitOps repository.